ddksr/cliist/README.md

 The client is currently tested only with Todoist Premium.

+Every listed resultset is cached to the OS.
+This is helpful when you want to mark tasks completed.

 ## Instalation
 Run installation script and type in your API token:
 `./install.sh`

+## Updating
+Please check if there are any new settings in `settings.py.template` and add them to your local settings.
+I will try to figure out a better way of updating the application in the future.

 ## Examples